rynnyang/rynnyang.github.io/index.md

 Here is **Chenyuan Yang (Ryann, 杨晨源)**.<br>

-I am currently a junior student at the School of Computer Science at Fudan University, China.
+I am currently a junior student at the School of Computer Science at [Fudan University](https://www.fudan.edu.cn/en/), China.
 During the 2024 fall quarter, I had the opportunity to spend a wonderful autumn as an exchange student at UC Davis.

 My research interests are on the Natural Language Processing (NLP) and Large Language Models (LLMs).
-I have been actively involved in the Fudan NLP Group, gaining hands-on experience in alignment tasks, focusing on improving model safety and instruction-following capabilities, as well as processing large datasets.
+I have been actively involved in the [Fudan NLP Group](https://nlp.fudan.edu.cn/nlpen/main.htm) under the guidance of [Dr. Gui](https://guitaowufeng.github.io/), gaining hands-on experience in alignment tasks, focusing on improving model safety and instruction-following capabilities, as well as processing large datasets.
 I believe that advanced technologies such as Deep Learning and NLP can significantly enhance our daily lives.
 I am passionate about leveraging these innovations to create positive societal impact and contribute to the well-being of others.

 In the future, I hope to pursue a Ph.D. in NLP and contribute to cutting-edge research in large language models, aiming to create technologies that can better understand and interact with human language.